eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 75 and now it is worth 475 hoard points.
-Your 'A Cloth of Shining' has 125 polish power left. `
+You polished 'A very prize like prize' by 45 and now it is worth 445 hoard points.
+Your 'A Cloth of Shining' has 155 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 34 and now it is worth 509 hoard points.
-Your 'A Cloth of Shining' has 91 polish power left. `
+You polished 'A very prize like prize' by 52 and now it is worth 497 hoard points.
+Your 'A Cloth of Shining' has 103 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 520 hoard points.
-Your 'A Cloth of Shining' has 80 polish power left. `
+You polished 'A very prize like prize' by 45 and now it is worth 542 hoard points.
+Your 'A Cloth of Shining' has 58 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 13 and now it is worth 533 hoard points.
-Your 'A Cloth of Shining' has 67 polish power left. `
+You polished 'A very prize like prize' by 18 and now it is worth 560 hoard points.
+Your 'A Cloth of Shining' has 40 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 19 and now it is worth 552 hoard points.
-Your 'A Cloth of Shining' has 48 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 565 hoard points.
+Your 'A Cloth of Shining' has 35 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 17 and now it is worth 569 hoard points.
-Your 'A Cloth of Shining' has 31 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 573 hoard points.
+Your 'A Cloth of Shining' has 27 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 12 and now it is worth 581 hoard points.
+You polished 'A very prize like prize' by 8 and now it is worth 581 hoard points.
 Your 'A Cloth of Shining' has 19 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 583 hoard points.
-Your 'A Cloth of Shining' has 17 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 589 hoard points.
+Your 'A Cloth of Shining' has 11 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 585 hoard points.
-Your 'A Cloth of Shining' has 15 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 590 hoard points.
+You polished 'A very prize like prize' by 1 and now it is worth 590 hoard points.
 Your 'A Cloth of Shining' has 10 polish power left. `

 `polish the_secret_of_the_maze_prize`